LittleBigRefresh/Docs/topics/patching/psp.md

 Open Refresher, and select "PSP Setup".

-Inside Refresher you should see at a dropdown labeled "PSP Drive".
+Inside Refresher, you should see at a dropdown labeled "PSP Drive".
 In that dropdown, select the correct path.
 If your console's drive does not appear there, check to make sure it is mounted, and ensure it contains a `PSP` or `pspemu` folder on it.

 > **Note:**
 > On Windows, the `pspemu` folder is marked as hidden by default, to view it in file explorer you will need to enable viewing hidden files and system folders.